nabuulek/Flight-Delay-Prediction/README.md

 5. **Feature Engineering:** Process of selecting, modifying, or creating new features that are most relevant to the prediction target.
 6. **Model Selection:** Evaluation of different machine learning algorithms to find the most suitable model for predicting flight delays.
 7. **Model Training:** Detailed explanation of how the model is trained, including the selection of hyperparameters and training techniques.
-8. **Model Evaluation:** Assessment of the model's performance using various metrics such as accuracy, precision, recall, and F1 score.
+8. **Model Evaluation:** Assessment of the model's performance using various metrics such as accuracy, precision, recall, and RMSE score.
 9. **Deployment:** Guidelines on how to deploy the model for real-time predictions, including any required environment setup.
 10. **Conclusion:** Summary of the findings, model performance, and potential areas for future work.